ccb-hms/ontology-mapper/README.md

 def get_tags(self)
 def get_source_term_id(self)
 ```
-As mentioned in the mapping section above, this can then be passed directly to map_tagged_terms(), allowing for easy prgorammatic usage.
+As mentioned in the mapping section above, this can then be passed directly to map_tagged_terms(), allowing for easy programmatic usage.
 Note that this allows multiple of the same preprocessed term with different tags.

+**Note on NA values in input**: As of v2.0.3, when the input to text2term is a table file, any rows that contain `NA` values in the specified term column, or in the term ID column (if provided), will be ignored.

 ## Command Line Usage